Javascript30/vanlife/README.md

 4. Added the use of `miragejs` as a fake server to render the `vans`

-5. Added the `Van` component and styled it as per the figma design then  mapped through the data fetched from the server to render all the vans on the `Vans` compoment
+5. Added the `Van` component and styled it as per the figma design then  mapped through the data fetched from the server to render all the vans on the `Vans` component

+6. Created a `VanDetails` page to show the details of a specific van from its associated id

+7. Fetched data from id using `useParams` from `react-router-dom` +  Styled the `VanDetails` page

-6. Writing out this `README.md` file
+8. Writing out this `README.md` file

 ### Built with